 While it remains the financial center of Germany, Frankfurt also has some beautiful nature to boot, and right in the center of town.

-And while Römerberg, St. Paul’s Church, Alte Oper and Hauptbahnhof remain classical sights not to be missed, the nightlife and food scene in Frankfurt are truly amazing and diverse, down to a very great selection for people with dietary requirements such as vegans.
+And while Römerberg, St. Paul’s Church, Alte Oper, and Hauptbahnhof remain classical sights not to be missed, Frankfurt’s nightlife and food scene are truly amazing and diverse, down to a very great selection for people with dietary requirements such as vegans.

 And if the weather permits, hop on a boat, why don’t you!
 Frankfurt has a lot more to offer than what meets the eye.